13 May A Mysterious Russian Soul, a Story by Mathilde

 Luxury hotels, shopping malls, a booming restaurant scene and fashion industry, over-the-top bars and nightclubs competing for glitz and glamour… All the excesses of capitalism seem joyfully embraced.

 Yet the new generation appears to already step back from it.
-The impression I had was that they are open and tech-savvy, they travel, they blog, they speak speak English – they know what’s going on and they know what’s going wrong.
+The impression I had was that they are open and tech-savvy, they travel, they blog, they speak English – they know what’s going on and they know what’s going wrong.
 They are detached from the Soviet years they never knew, instead they are resolutely turned towards Russia’s future.
+But it’s not all about Russian soul.

 Moscow ranks amongst the most expensive cities in the world, while 16% of its population live under the poverty line and the minimum wage is about 113 EUR/month.
 Corrupt officials and powerful oligarchs are hampering the country’s development.